Image credit: Brigid McAuliffe

 Vauhini Vara is a writer and editor in Colorado.

-She began her journalism career as a technology reporter at the Wall Street Journal and later launched, edited and wrote for the business section of the New Yorker’s website.
+She began her career as a technology reporter at the Wall Street Journal and later launched, edited and wrote for the business section of the New Yorker’s website.
 Since then, she has also both written and edited for The New York Times Magazine and The Atlantic.
-She writes for other publications as well, including Businessweek, where she is a contributing writer.
-Her journalism has been honored by the Asian American Journalists Association, the International Center for Journalists, the McGraw Center for Business Journalism, and others.
+She writes for other publications as well, including Businessweek, where she has worked as a contributing writer; her most recent article, published in March 2026, is a profile of the bestselling author James Patterson.
+Her journalism (which can be found here) has been honored and supported by the Asian American Journalists Association, the International Center for Journalists, the McGraw Center for Business Journalism, the Omidyar Network and others.

 Vara is also the author of a play, Ghost Variations — a stage adaptation of her viral essay “Ghosts” — which was selected to be performed as part of the Denver Center for the Performing Arts’s 2024 Colorado New Play Summit.

 She is a mentor at the Lighthouse Writers Workshop’s Book Project, where six of her mentees have books published or forthcoming with major presses.
+The published books include: The Tragedy of True Crime by John J. Lennon (Celadon, 2025); How to Winter by Kari Leibowitz (Penguin Life, 2024); No Choice by Becca Andrews (Public Affairs, 2022); and The Good Enough Jobby Simone Stolzoff (Portfolio, 2023).
 To learn about mentorship, visit the Book Project’s website; you can read about Vara’s mentees here.

 Vara was born in Saskatchewan, Canada, to Indian immigrants, and grew up there and in suburbs of Oklahoma City and Seattle.
 She later lived in New York and San Francisco and now resides in Colorado with her husband, the writer Andrew Altschul, and their son.